 perfectly able-bodied neighbours don't like cycling up the hill either,

-Ownership of a 4×4 (or a horse) is necessary if you want to
+4×4 (or a horse) is desirable if you want to

 out of the